-Labor trafficking takes many forms including bonded labor, domestic servitude, and forced child labor, and it occurs in many industries and work environments from formal to informal sectors, isolated mines to urban businesses, whether legal or not.
+Labor trafficking takes many forms including bonded labor, domestic servitude, and forced child labor, and it occurs in many industries and work environments-from formal to informal sectors, isolated mines to urban businesses, whether legal or not.
 One important area that I will prioritize, if confirmed, is government enactment and implementation of laws that encourage prosecution of suspected traffickers and afford sufficient protections for victims.
 I will also lead robust engagement efforts to press governments to implement fully their own laws and international commitments.

 A TIP Office under my direction would continue to work hard to further the U.S. Government's leadership in combating human trafficking in all its forms.
+In addicovernments leadership in comparing numan trafficking in an its forms.
 In addition to strong diplomacy aimed at pushing governments to increase prosecutions and convictions, I will strategically program resources and forge close relationships with international organizations and NGOs, as well as civil society groups, to address the drivers of human trafficking.
 If confirmed, I will also encourage business leaders to adopt codes of conduct for employees prohibiting the purchase of commercial sex and the use of unscrupulous labor practices in their supply chains.
-I will reach out to community leaders to foster the belief that it is everyone's responsibility to do their part to reduce the demand for human trafficking.
+I will reach out to community leaders to foster the belief that it is everyone's responsibility to do their near to reduce the domand for human trafficking. part to reduce the demand for human trafficking.